 As you shop, remember that your money is limited.
 If you’ve been saving for a vacation, consider whether you’d like to dip into those funds for a more extravagant holiday season, or whether you’d rather cut back a little during the holidays so you can have fun the rest of the year as well.

 To make your holiday shopping more efficient, ask your boss if you can take a longer lunch one day each week during the holiday season, and cut your lunch short the other days to make up for it.
-That will let you go shopping during the day, so you can spend important time with your family at night.
+That will let you go shopping during the day when the stores are less crowded.
+This will also let you spend important time with your family at night.

 Look for shopping bargains at your favorite Internet sites or at an auction site.
 There are some sites that do the price comparison for you, so you’ll know you are getting the best deal possible.
 Shop early to allow extra time for shipping.